birajrai/ms-phishing-bot/README.md

-# MS Phishing Bot
+# MS (Microsoft) Phishing Bot

-MS Phishing Bot is a Discord bot with a collection of potentially harmful features, intended purely for educational purposes and personal experimentation.
-This project is not meant to be used for malicious activities.
-Use it responsibly and at your own risk.
+MS (Microsoft) Phishing Bot is a Discord bot designed for educational purposes, demonstrating how phishing and social engineering can exploit online users.
+It uses official Microsoft login redirects and webhook integrations to simulate real-world phishing scenarios. **This project is intended purely for learning and experimentation.
+Use it responsibly.**

 ## ⚠️ Disclaimer

 I had no intention of harming anyone with this bot.
 It is simply a fun project designed to demonstrate some common phishing techniques and security vulnerabilities for learning purposes.
 I am not responsible for any misuse, damage, or consequences arising from its use.

+**If this project is found to be against GitHub or Microsoft terms, I kindly request that my GitHub profile not be suspended.
+You may delete this repository or contact me at my email: [mail@dapirates.xyz](mailto:mail@dapirates.xyz).**

 **Use this bot responsibly.
 Do not use it for any illegal or unethical purposes.**